Tips & Tricks

 1. Find the Reason They Don’t Want to Wear Their Processor

 Find out how your child feels about hearing loss and hearing implants.
 Give them the opportunity to express how they feel about wearing their hearing device.
-Children who reject their hearing device may do so for a variety of reasons: they don’t feel well with the implant, being teased, or bullied, or they feel as if they don’t fit in.
+Children who reject their hearing device may do so for a variety of reasons.
+Maybe they don’t feel well with the implant, are being teased or bullied, or they feel they don’t fit in.
 It is important to address this reason.

-Self-esteem and confidence are big contributors in a mainstream setting.
-Children with hearing loss are at risk of rejecting their hearing implant if they don’t have a strong, positive self-esteem.
-This can be addressed by teaching children about their hearing loss, how to talk about their hearing loss, confidence, and resilience right from the beginning.
+Self-esteem and confidence are especially important in mainstream settings.
+Children with hearing loss are at risk of rejecting their hearing implant if they don’t have strong self-esteem.
+This can be addressed by teaching children about their hearing loss and how to talk about it right from the beginning.
 Read more about how to build confidence in children with hearing loss.

-- How wearing it promotes their quality of life and relationships
+• How wearing their audio processor promotes their quality of life and relationships

 4. Reach Out to Other Cochlear Implant Users

-Children of this age will benefit greatly from being connected to peers who also wear hearing implants.
-Also, exposure to older role models such as Hearpeers who use hearing implants and advocate for themselves will model positive self-confidence.
+Children of this age will benefit greatly from being connected to peers who also have hearing implants.
+Also, role models such as Hearpeers who use hearing implants and advocate for themselves will model positive self-confidence.

 5. Maintain a Positive Attitude

-- Use positive language when answering your child’s questions and doubts.
+• Use positive language when responding to your child’s questions and doubts.

 Download a printable version of these recommendations here.